DevAwizard/Common_code_guide/README.md

 >
 > 💬 **Feedback**: If there are changes or improvements needed, consider [creating an issue](https://github.com/pasqualerossi/42-School-Guide/issues) or submitting a [pull request](https://github.com/pasqualerossi/42-School-Guide/pulls).
 >
-> [!NOTE]
-> *Evaluation time is an approximation and may vary depending on the evaluator.
+> **Note:** Evaluation time is an approximation and may vary depending on the evaluator.

 ---